dmbarbour/glas/docs/GlasApps.md

 ## Transaction Machines

 Transaction machines model software systems as a set of repeating transactions on a shared environment.
-Individual transactions are deterministic, while the set is scheduled non-deterministically but fairly.
+Individual transactions are deterministic, while the set is scheduled fairly but non-deterministically.

-This model is conceptually simple, easy to naively implement, and many useful properties emerge from the semantics.
+This model is conceptually simple, easy to implement naively, and has very nice emergent properties for a wide variety of systems-level concerns.

-### Process Control and Reactive Dataflow
+### Process Control

 Deterministic, unproductive transactions will also be unproductive when repeated unless there is a relevant change in the environment.
 The system can optimize by waiting for relevant changes.

 Aborted transactions are obviously unproductive.
 Thus, aborting a transaction serves as an implicit request to wait for changes.
-If transactions read and write channels, we could abort when reading an empty channel to wait for data.
+For example, we could abort to wait for data on a channel, or abort to wait on time to reach a threshold condition.
 This supports process control.

-Transactions that repeatedly write the same values to variables are also unproductive.
-When a transaction reads several variables then writes variables in an acyclic manner, it can implicitly wait for changes in the values read.
-This supports reactive dataflow.

-Transaction machines can flexibly and robustly mix dataflow, stream processing, and event processing models.
+### Reactive Dataflow

+A successful transaction that reads and writes variables is unproductive if the written values are equal to the original content.
+Thus, a system can compare written and prior values to decide whether to wait for external changes.
+In some cases, e.g. when there is no cyclic data dependency, we can also predict that repetition is unproductive without comparing values.

+Effectively, transaction machines implicitly support a reactive dataflow system.

 ### Incremental Computing